 UndercoverEisAgenten

-The project period is from July 2021 to December 2024 and is funded by the German Ministry of Education and Research (BMBF) as part of its Citizen Research funding program.
+The project runs from July 2021 to December 2024 and is funded by the German Ministry of Education and Research (BMBF) as part of its Citizen Research funding program.
 It is one of 15 projects that will advance the collaboration of citizens and scientists in terms of content and methodology and provide answers to societal challenges by the end of 2024.
 Further information can be found at https://www.bmbf.de and http://www.buergerschaffenwissen.de.

 Project Information